sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 3. Nine *padmarāga* gems are seen to have been offered in worship in a single Jina temple.
 How many will they be (atthat same rate) in relation to 288 temples ?

-[4](# "Here, 139 is mentioned in the original as 40 + 100 - 1.").
+4[^177].
 One hundred and thirty-nine *puṣyarāga* gems have to be offered in worship in a single Jina temple.
 Say, how many gems (have to be so offered) in 109 temples.

-[5](# "Here, 1998 is mentioned in the original as 1098 + 900.").
+[^177]: "Here, 139 is mentioned in the original as 40 + 100 - 1."

+5[^178].
 Twenty-seven lotuses have been given away in offering to a single Jina temple.
 Say, how many they are (which have been at that rate given away) to 1998 (temples).

+[^178]: "Here, 1998 is mentioned in the original as 1098 + 900."

 6. (At the rate of) 108 golden lotuses to each temple, how many will they be in relation to 85697481 (temples)?